JerilynFranz/python-gen-tries/README.md

 can be compared for equality.

-Note that objects of user-defined classes are Hashable by default, but this may not work as naively expected unless they are immutable.
+Note that objects of user-defined classes are Hashable by default, but this will not work as expected unless they are immutable and have a content-aware __hash__ method.

 It can handle `Sequence`s of `Hashable` conforming objects as keys for the trie out of the box.